-Considered by many sports writers, commentators, and players to be the greatest NFL quarterback of all time, Tom Brady has played in a record 9 super bowls with Super Bowl LV on Sunday, February 7th, 2021 being his 10th.
-Tom Brady holds the record of 6 for most super bowl wins of any NFL quarterback.
-Will this year be his seventh?
+Considered by many sportswriters, commentators, fans, and players to be the greatest NFL quarterback of all time, Tom Brady has played in a record 10 super bowls and holds the record of 7 for most super bowl wins of any NFL quarterback.
+Will this year be his eighth?

 Is your financial quarterback more like a Tom Brady or an imposter?
 And how can you tell?
 With so many professionals out there claiming to be financial advisors, how do you know if you’re truly working with one of the greats?